Raising Hope Banner v3 1

 We know receiving a new diagnosis can be overwhelming, and DSF is here to help.
 Begin by registering for our Family Network to stay connected and gain access to support tools, such as our Newly Diagnosed Patient Kit.
 DSF also has a downloadable Newly Diagnosed Checklist to help you get organized.
 Connecting with other families also navigating life with Dravet syndrome can be an incredible support and you can learn from their wealth of lived experience.
 DSF moderates Facebook Support Groups for parents and primary caregivers of patients living with Dravet syndrome.

 There are many researchers working on different approaches to gene therapy to correct the underlying cause of Dravet syndrome- mutations in the SCN1A gene that reduce expression of the Nav1.1 sodium channel.
-Only one therapy has begun human clinical trials- an antisense oligonucleotide (ASO) developed by Stoke Therapeutics.
+As of June 2024 two genetic-based therapies are currently in human studies for Dravet syndrome.
+An antisense oligonucleotide (ASO) developed by Stoke Therapeutics called STK-001 has completed Phase 1/2a human trials (which began in August 2020) with initial results showing positive impacts on seizures and some measures of cognition and development.
+Stoke Therapeutics is working towards a global Phase 3 trial for STK-001.
+An AAV-delivered gene regulation therapy called ETX101 developed by Encoded Therapeutics received approvals to begin human studies in the US, UK, and AUS in early 2024 and are currently enrolling patients.
 You can read more about gene therapies in development for DS here: https://dravetfoundation.org/dsf-funded-research/gene-therapy-for-dravet-syndrome/

 The majority of individuals with Dravet syndrome (80% or more) reach adulthood.
 Patients with Dravet syndrome face a 15-20% mortality rate due to Sudden Unexpected Death in Epilepsy (SUDEP), prolonged seizures, seizure-related accidents such as drowning, and infections.